kw7oe/phoenix-bg-sample-app/README.md

 This is the follow along repository for my ["Blue Green Deployment"](https://kaiwern.com/posts/2021/03/29/blue-green-deployment/) article.

+The script used here is the final script from the blog post.
+Hence, if you want to follow stage by stage according to the post, consider removing `deploy.sh`.

+The [instructons](#instructions) here currently only cover the final usage of the deploy script and some of the setup needed to follow along.

+## Vagrant

 The Vagrant virtual machine is setup with the following:

 - Nginx